Your Summer Lake Survival Guide

 Easy Eating

 Pack pre-made foods like sandwiches and salads, or better yet support a local restaurant by ordering take away (just be sure to properly dispose of your containers and garbage).
 Leave BBQs and other bulky cooking devices at home.
-It’s very dry outside and with the strict fire ban on, best to leave any sort of open flame away from our precious recreational playgrounds anyways.
+If it's very dry outside and there is a fire ban on, best to leave any sort of open flame away from our precious recreational playgrounds anyways.
 Remember, always pack out what you pack in!

 Rent Your Toys